Amey-Thakur/BUSINESS-COMMUNICATION-AND-ETHICS/README.md

 ### Course Topics

-The curriculum encompasses several key domains in Business Communication:
+The curriculum encompasses several key domains in Business Communication and Ethics:

 - **Communication Theory**: Verbal and non-verbal communication, barriers to communication.
 - **Business Writing**: Reports, proposals, emails, and statement of purpose (SOP).